 Start with your body, not your brain.
 Before you open the blank page, take a breath and notice where you’re holding the tension.
 Your chest?
 Your jaw?
 The back of your throat?
 That tension is pointing somewhere.
 Let it point.

 Let it be incomplete.
-Maya’s letter took three years of fragments.
+Yasmin’s letter took three years of fragments.
 That was still healing.
 You don’t have to finish it in a single sitting, or ever.
-The act of adding to it — of returning to it, of being willing to say more — is itself a practice of self-witnessing.
+The act of adding to it.
+Of returning to it, of being willing to say more.
+Is itself a practice of self-witnessing.

 If you’re looking for a more structured approach to this kind of foundational inner work, Fixing the Foundations includes guided practices specifically designed for women doing this kind of excavation.
 And if you’re ready for more personal, supported work, individual therapy can hold the weight of it with you.